-Stalled efforts to revive Jet Airways (JAI, Mumbai International) received a jumpstart last week with both the airline's new owners and out-of-pocket lenders reportedly making some concessions to move forward the airline's relaunch plans.
+Stalled efforts to revive Jet Airways (Mumbai International) received a jumpstart last week with both the airline's new owners and out-of-pocket lenders reportedly making some concessions to move forward the airline's relaunch plans.
 The Kalrock Capital-Murari Lal Jalan consortium, owners of Jet Airways, have reportedly agreed to put more capital into the airline and make good on an agreed first installment of payments to the lenders.
 In exchange, those lenders have agreed to waive some conditions to help the consortium to complete the acquisition process.

 As reported by India's Economic Times, as part of a June 2021 National Companies Law Tribunal (NCLT) approved restructuring plan, the consortium had agreed to make a payment to lenders of INR3.8 billion Indian rupees (USD46.2 million) in installments.
 However, lenders are yet to receive any payments.
 Once India's second-biggest airline, Jet Airways under the then-ownership of Naresh Goyal went bankrupt and stopped flying in 2019.